010binary/010binary/README.md

 - 🔭 I’m working on **Projects with Backend: NodeJs, Flask, Django FastAPI

-- Frontend: ReactJs & NextJs
+- 🔭 I’m working on **Projects with Frontend: ReactJs & NextJs

 - 🌱 I’m also learning **JAVA**